elasticio/elasticio.github.io/content/_components/jdbc/triggers.md

   * Start Polling From (optional)

-Optional field, indicates the beginning time to start polling from (defaults to the current time)
+Optional field, indicates the beginning time to start polling from (defaults to the current time).

 ## SELECT trigger (Deprecated)